-- Being more stressed at work, or dealing with more difficult jobs, might have had an impact on relationships at home.
-You might have found yourself needing more support, or wanting to be left alone more.
-Seeing you under so much pressure might have affected the people you live with, or the people close to you. - Lockdown and restrictions to travel might have meant you couldn't see the people you care about. - You may have found yourself missing colleagues, if you were working from home more, weren't able to see them outside of work, or weren't taking breaks together anymore. - You might have worried about passing on coronavirus to the people you care about.
+• Being more stressed at work, or dealing with more difficult jobs, might have had an impact on relationships at home.
+You might find yourself needing more

+- support, or wanting to be left alone more.
+Seeing you under so much pressure might affect the people you live with, or the people close to you. - Lockdown and restrictions to travel might have meant you couldn't see the people you care about. - You may have found yourself missing colleagues, if you've been working from home more, aren't able to see them outside of work, or aren't taking breaks together anymore. - You might worry about passing on coronavirus to the people you care about.
 This may have added strain to your relationships. - Not everyone has had the same experiences and reactions to coronavirus, and you may have lost friends, or found relationships have changed, because of your different experiences.
 You may have grown closer to some colleagues, if you've been through similar experiences.